github/docs/content/admin/configuration/configuring-your-enterprise/command-line-utilities.md

 For more information about the configuration of {% data variables.product.prodname_actions %}, see "[Getting started with {% data variables.product.prodname_actions %} for {% data variables.product.product_name %}](/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/getting-started-with-github-actions-for-github-enterprise-server)."

+{% ifversion ghes-actions-storage-oidc %}
+{% note %}

+**Note:** This utility only works with configurations that use a credentials-based connection to the storage provider.
+It does not work with OpenID Connect (OIDC) configurations.

+{% endnote %}
+{% endif %}

 ```shell
 ghe-actions-precheck -p [PROVIDER] -cs ["CONNECTION-STRING"]
 ```